mcjwsn/mcjwsn/README.md

 ## About me:
 </div>

-- Engineering student in Computer Science from the Faculty of Computer Science at the AGH University of Krakow👨‍🎓
+- Engineering student in Computer Science from the Faculty of Computer Science at the AGH University of Krakow

-- I like exploring new technologies, cooperating in developing interesting projects, finding better and simpler solutions🎲
+- I like exploring new technologies, cooperating in developing interesting projects, finding better and simpler solutions

-- In my free time I am geology passionate🪨
+- In my free time I am geology passionate

 <div align="center">